Darell-Arocho/SheetNote/README.md

 The following REQUIRED features are completed:

-- [ ] Provide two methods for selecting a class: choosing the class from an ordered list of available classes or searching by topic.
+- [parcial] Provide two methods for selecting a class: choosing the class from an ordered list of available classes or searching by topic.
+   The search by topic is not completly implemented.
+Is something to improve in the future.
-- [ ] See a class.
+- [x] See a class.
 Classes range in size from a few lines to multiple screens.
-- [ ] Select part of a class and store it in memory as a note.
+- [x] Select part of a class and store it in memory as a note.
-- [ ] View stored notes.
+- [x] View stored notes.
-- [ ] Print a class or a note
+- [x] Print a class or a note

 The following STRETCH features are implemented:

 - [ ] Re-brand the app by modifying the UI
-- [ ] Modify the profile image by uploading a new image drawable
+- [ ] Modify the profile image by uploading a new image.
+(Account settings)

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+- [x] Authenticate

 ## Video Demo